 The Streetscapes Sub-Committee meets regularly and works closely with the City of Vincent to discuss streetscape matters and deliver projects that are of benefit to the town centre and the surrounding community.

-Examples of recent improvements in the town centre include the new street trees and the installation of stylish and coordinated seating, bins and planter boxes.
-Possible projects for consideration in 2017/2018 include working on an upgrade plan for Axford Park, a pop-up skate park, more street furniture, better signage to highlight the facilities in the town centre and a remodelling of Anvil Lane.
+Examples of recent improvements in the town centre include new street trees, cycle paths and the installation of stylish and coordinated seating, bins and planter boxes.
+Projects in 2019 so far include a completed upgrade for Axford Park and the northern end of Oxford Street, pop-up skate parks, more street furniture, the start of a Heritage Trail plaque project, and festive lighting in Anvil Lane.